Structed/sample-playfab-eventstream-handler/blog/Extending PlayFab - Reacting to PlayStream Events with Azure Functions.md

-﻿# Extending PlayFab: Reacting to PlayStream Events with Azure Functions
+# Extending PlayFab: Reacting to PlayStream Events with Azure Functions
 > by Johannes Ebner – Technical Specialist, Global Black Belt Gaming Team

 # Introduction
 As my teammate Andreas Pohl wrote in his article [Build vs. Buy - Which online service is right for my game](https://developer.microsoft.com/en-us/games/blog/build-vs-buy-which-online-service-is-right-for-my-game/), PlayFab is a great way to get started with a backend for your game.

-Now you started with PlayFab and you have come to the point where you want to extend the functionality with your own game logic, for example by leveraging [Azure PlayFab's PlayStream](https://docs.microsoft.com/en-us/gaming/playfab/features/automation/playstream-events/) and reacting to it's events.
-How would you do that?
+But how would you extend PlayFab with your own game logic, for example by leveraging [Azure PlayFab's PlayStream](https://docs.microsoft.com/en-us/gaming/playfab/features/automation/playstream-events/) and reacting to it's events?

 Good news: PlayFab has an integration with [Azure Functions](https://azure.microsoft.com/en-us/services/functions/)!
-In this article, I will show you how you can react to PlayStream Events with Azure Functions and Azure Storage.
+In this article, I will show you how you react to PlayStream Events with Azure Functions and Azure Storage.

 ## Discourse: What are Azure Functions?
 From the [official documentation](https://docs.microsoft.com/en-us/azure/azure-functions/functions-overview):